 3. Enjoy a Maori Cultural Evening with a Hangi Dinner

 Experience New Zealand’s Maori culture with an evening village tour in Rotorua.
-Mitai Maori Village (more info on Viator and Tripadvisor) and Tamaki Maori Village (on Viator, Tripadvisor and Klook) both offer engaging experiences with performances, mini-workshops and a traditional meal called a “hangi”.
+Mitai Maori Village and Te Pa Tu (formerly Tamaki Maori Village – more info on Viator and Klook) both offer engaging experiences with performances, mini-workshops and a traditional meal called a “hangi”.